evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.fees.v1.QueryFeeContractsRequest"></a>
+<a name="evmos.fees.v1.QueryDevFeeInfosRequest"></a>

-### QueryFeeContractsRequest
+### QueryDevFeeInfosRequest
-QueryFeeContractsRequest is the request type for the Query/FeeContracts RPC method.
+QueryDevFeeInfosRequest is the request type for the Query/DevFeeInfos RPC method.